Autism in France: Classification

 The use of the term "psychosis" to describe autism was criticized in the early 2000s.
 Some professionals, like Claude Wacjman, argue that the CFTMEA's use of "psychosis" helps align French practices with international systems, improving service coordination.
 However, other professionals, including Jean-Claude Maleval and Claude Wacjman, oppose broader international concepts of Autism Spectrum Disorder (ASD), seeing them as too inclusive or commercialized.
 Some experts, like Jacques Hochmann, suggest the term "autism spectrum" may eventually be replaced by "autism."

-The classification of autism in France has been inconsistent, initially seen as a mental health condition and now classified as a disability disability.
+The classification of autism in France has been inconsistent, initially seen as a mental health condition and now classified as a disability.
 This has made it challenging to develop clear policies.
 Some critics, including Josef Schovanec, highlight the issues with classifying autistic individuals as mental health patients, leading to unwanted psychiatric treatments.
 Despite this, autism is officially recognized as a disability, with varying degrees of impact on an individual’s ability to function in society, from significant challenges to minimal limitations.